The Scientific Insights Blog - RJ Lee Group

 • Rapid, Non-Destructive Analysis: XRF can provide quick results without damaging the sample, making it ideal for on-site and in-field analysis.

-• Wide Elemental Range: Capable of detecting elements from fluorine (F) to uranium (U), XRF covers a broad range of the periodic table.
+• Wide Elemental Range: With the ability to detect elements ranging from fluorine (F) to uranium (U), XRF covers a broad range of the periodic table.

 • Versatile Sample Preparation: Samples can be prepared as fused beads, pressed pellets, loose powder or polished solid material depending on the sample matrix and customer needs.